Anne Helen Petersen: Personal life

-Petersen lives in Lummi Island, Washington with her partner Charlie Warzel, a former New York Times Opinion writer who now writes the newsletter "Galaxy Brain" for The Atlantic.
-The couple have two dogs named Steve and Peggy and previously lived in Brooklyn and Missoula, Montana.
+Petersen lives on Lummi Island, Washington with her partner Charlie Warzel, a former New York Times Opinion writer who now writes the newsletter "Galaxy Brain" for The Atlantic.
+The couple have two dogs named Steve and Beverly and previously lived in Brooklyn and Missoula, Montana.
 As of September 2020, Petersen is 39 years old.
 She is of Norwegian descent.
 Her younger brother, Charles Petersen, is a senior editor of the magazine n+1.